Solstice sun at southernmost point

 EarthSky lunar calendars are cool!
 They make great gifts.
 Order now.
 Going fast!

-Looking at the world map below, you can see that the 2017 December solstice happens when it’s sunset in Africa, sunrise in northwestern North America and the Pacific Ocean, noontime in South America and midnight in China.
+Looking at the world map below, you can see that the 2020 December solstice happens when it’s sunset in East Asia and Australia, midnight in the Pacific, dawn in northwest South America, and noontime in Africa.

-Not everyplace worldwide has a sunrise and a sunset on the day of the December solstice.
-North of the Arctic Circle – or north of 66.5o north latitude – there is no sunrise or sunset today, because the sun stays beneath the horizon all day long.
-South of the Antarctic Circle – at 66.5o south of the equator – you won’t see a sunrise or sunset either, because the sun stays above the horizon all day.
+Not every place worldwide has a sunrise and a sunset on the day of the December solstice.
+North of the Arctic Circle – or north of 66.5 degrees north latitude – there is no sunrise or sunset today, because the sun stays beneath the horizon all day long.
+South of the Antarctic Circle – at 66.5 degrees south of the equator – you won’t see a sunrise or sunset either, because the sun stays above the horizon all day.

 After the sun reaches its southernmost point on the sky’s dome on the December solstice, watch as the sun seems to pause for a number of days before it starts its northward trajectory on the sky’s dome once again.

-Bottom line: In 2017, the December solstice comes on December 21 at 10:28 a.m.
+Bottom line: The December 2020 solstice comes on December 21 at 4:02 a.m.
 CST.
-That’s December 21 at 16:28 UTC.
-It’s when the sun on our sky’s dome reaches its farthest southward point for the year.
+That’s 10:02 UTC.
+The sun on the celestial sphere reaches its farthest southward point for the year at that moment.
 Happy solstice, everyone!

 Want more?
 All about the December solstice